-Tomorrow is ANZAC Day, an ANZAC Day that will be observed in an entirely different way around the Nation than is normal due to COVID19.
-However observe it we shall as we commemorate our fallen, returned and current Service men and women, remembering their sacrifices past and present.
+Tomorrow is ANZAC Day.
+This year ANZAC Day will be observed in an entirely different way around the Nation than usual due to COVID19.
+We will still commemorate our fallen, returned, and current Service men and women, remembering their sacrifices past and present.
 Included in their number are thousands of our First Peoples.
 Did you know that:

 - At least 50 Aboriginal and Torres Strait Islander people served in the Boer War (1899-1902)